Observable signature of magnetic tidal coupling in hierarchical triple systems: Environmental effects

 By setting $\alpha=1$, we recover the analysis presented in the main text, where the only dissipative effects arise from RR (blue curve in Fig.~\ref{fig:dissipative}).
 When $\alpha>1$, we assume that environmental effects enhance the dissipative contributions to the inner binary's dynamics (silver curve in Fig.~\ref{fig:dissipative}).
 For completeness, we also consider the case $\alpha<1$, representing a scenario in which the efficiency of dissipative effects is suppressed (gold curve in Fig.~\ref{fig:dissipative}).

 In Fig.~\ref{fig:dissipative}, for the silver and gold curves, we consider a deviation of $10\%$ from the value $\alpha=1$ because dissipative contributions from environmental effects are typically smaller than the RR contributions described by Peters' equations \cite{Barausse:2007dy,Barausse:2014tra}.
 Furthermore, Fig.~\ref{fig:dissipative} shows that including environmental effects in the dissipative terms of our model affects only the timing at which the resonant conditions are met.
 However, the number of precession resonances encountered by the inner binary system during its evolution and their amplitude remain unchanged.
 This is consistent with the fact that, in our model, dissipative effects do not enter the resonant Hamiltonian but serve only as drivers for the evolution of the inner binary system.
+This environmental model, however, does not include effects that would have an impact on the CoM motion, as we also neglect other dissipative effects of the outer motion, such as the outer RR.